imagej/imagej.github.io/pages/Project_ideas.md

 ## Interactively adjustable intensity/LUT curves

-In Fiji, you can adjust the dynamic range of an image by calling {% include bc content='Image | Adjust | Brightness & Contrast' %}.
+In Fiji, you can adjust the dynamic range of an image by calling {% include bc content='Image | Adjust | Brightness & Contrast'%}.
 However, this only lets you choose a linear mapping between pixel intensity and lookup table.
 This project aims to provide non-linear controls, such as piecewise linear functions, gamma curves, splines, etc